How much house can I

 really afford in 76179?

 The most expensive mistake buyers make in 76179 isn't buying the wrong house.
-It's buying the right house at the wrong price ceiling — one they set based on their lender's max approval instead of their own math.
+It's buying the right house at the wrong price ceiling: one they set based on their lender's max approval instead of their own math.
 The bank will approve you for more than you should spend.
 That's how banks work.

-The 28/36 rule — what lenders actually use.
+The 28/36 rule: what lenders actually use.

 Two ratios matter before anything else.
-Your housing payment — principal, interest, taxes, insurance — should stay at or below 28% of gross monthly income.
+Your housing payment (principal, interest, taxes, insurance) should stay at or below 28% of gross monthly income.
 Your total debt (housing plus car payments, student loans, credit cards) should stay at or below 36%.
 Run your actual gross income through these ratios before you set your search ceiling.

 At $75K/year, your gross monthly is $6,250.
 Max housing payment at 28%: $1,750/month.
 At current rates with Tarrant County taxes on a $325K home, that's tight but workable with a good down payment or VA loan.
-At $100K/year, the same math gives you $2,333/month — comfortably $350K–$425K range depending on loan type and down payment.
+At $100K/year, the same math gives you $2,333/month, comfortably in the $350K-$425K range, depending on loan type and down payment.

 What current rates do to your purchase power.